AlysonNumberFIVE/TerminalStream/README.md

 # TerminalStream
-Using a remote shell to demo termimnal app Github projects for those interested in showing off their work (sort of the same way ngrok allows for website demos without the user having to clone the server or run it locally).
+This project is intended to create an Ngrok based solution to showing off terminal apps in the same way one would demo their website projects with Ngrok or any other tunneling app/service.<br>

-The shell used in the browser makes use of the XTermJS library while the remote shell that hosts the terminal project is a rework of my old 42 Minishell project
+The shell used in the browser makes use of the XTermJS library while the remote shell that hosts the terminal project is a rework of my old 42 Minishell project.

+Only static apps (with simple input/output) are handled.
+Support for projects that make use of `ncurses` or have their own enviroments (like shells or docker projects) are for future releases--if pulling that off is even possible.

 ## Quickstart
 You can instantly get the project running by running